 Longevity and happiness are linked with having a sense of purpose.
 And yet that feeling of purpose can shift and change throughout life.
 This book is to help you understand what gives you purpose and meaning right now.
+What is your Divine Purpose — what is your inner spark prompting you to do?
 As you answer the questions and prompts in this book, you may bring together interests that have felt separate.
 You may discover an entirely new path for yourself.
 Or you may simply feel a sense of purpose in your present activities that you never felt before.

 Using exercises and meditations that Cynthia has used with individual clients, Divine Purpose guides you in creating a life that supports your purpose.
 Only you can express your purpose in the way that you uniquely do.
 Divine Purpose is here to passionately support that expression!
 If you are ready to purchase now, the print book is available through Amazon and major booksellers for $19.95.
 Use the link for the KINDLE edition, available for less than a cup of coffee: $2.99!

 Excerpt from Divine Purpose:

 The great naturalist John Muir, said that when he went out for a walk, he would stay out until sundown, because “going out was really going in.”
 He saw his relationship with nature as a relationship with all things, including his own inner being.
 He is said to have loved nature like a devotee.
 Because of Muir’s love and devotion to nature, national natural treasures are preserved in Yosemite Valley and Sequoia National Park and other areas.